wazo-platform/wazo-doc/source/contributors/plugins/plugins.rst

 Plugins
 *******

-This section cover the preferred way to extend the functionnalities of a Wazo server.
+This section cover the preferred way to extend the functionalities of a Wazo server.
 There are many extension point in Wazo, all of them can be used in combination to add complete features to you favorite PBX.